 Explore Sonnet 72

 The speaker tells the youth that once he has died that the youth shouldn’t try to defend him.
 There will be those who might question the youth’s love for the speaker, when this happens the youth should forget the speaker’s name and pretend their love never existed.
 This way, he won’t corrupt the real love they shared by saying something false.
-In the last lines the speaker says that he feels ashamed of how he’s lived his life and what he’s done.
+In the last lines, the speaker says that he feels ashamed of how he’s lived his life and what he’s done.
 He insinuates that the youth should feel ashamed of loving the speaker who is worth so little.

 ‘Sonnet 72’ by William Shakespeare is a fourteen-line, single stanza poem.
-It is structured in the form that has become synonymous with the poet’s name.
+It is structured in a form that has become synonymous with the poet’s name.
 The English or Shakespearean sonnet (sometimes also known as the Elizabethan) is made up of three quatrains, or sets of four lines, and one concluding couplet, or set of two rhyming lines.
 The poem follows a consistent rhyme scheme that conforms to the pattern of ABAB CDCD EFEF GG and it is written in iambic pentameter.

 Iambic pentameter means that each line contains five sets of two beats, known as metrical feet.
 The first is unstressed and the second stressed.
 It sounds something like da-DUM, da-DUM.